thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     sandbox how do you know which system you're turning the feature on for?
     * What happens if someone in another team changes the value of a feature toggle or deletes it.
 Have a sandbox for each project or sandbox and only give permissions to team members that actively work or support on the system
-  * Hard coding feature toggles.
+  * Hard coding feature toggles
     * Doing this couples deployment and release, so you don't get one of the main advantages of feature toggles.
 This is less of a problem if the code is deployed to production in no more than an hour, however it is less than ideal.
 It is better to use a third party service like LaunchDarkly, then a DB then a config file, then hard coded solution